linkerd/website/linkerd.io/content/2/tasks/gitops.md

 [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) and
 [cert-manager](https://cert-manager.io).
-It will also show you how to integrate the [auto proxy injection](/2/features/proxy-injection/) features into your workflow, to auto-mesh your workloads.
+It will also show you how to integrate the [auto proxy injection](/2/features/proxy-injection/) features into your workflow.
 Finally, this guide conclude with steps to upgrade Linkerd to a newer version following a GitOps workflow.

 {{< fig alt="Linkerd GitOps workflow"
       title="Linkerd GitOps workflow"